Red Sox vs. Royals MLB Betting Odds, Trends & Prediction

 Boston Red Sox DFS SPIN

-The Red Sox improved to 60-51 after defeating the Royals 9-5 last night.
-Masataka Yoshida had a big game going 4-5.
-Boston looks for their third consecutive victory on Tuesday night.
+The Red Sox improved to 61-51 after defeating the Kansas City 6-5 last night.
+Masataka Yoshida had a big game once again going 2-5 with.
+Boston looks for their fourth consecutive victory on Wednesday night.

 Kansas City Royals DFS SPIN

-The Royals dropped to 63-51 after yesterday’s loss.
-Vinnie Pasquantino went 1-4 with a home run in Monday’s loss.
-Pasquantino has now homered in 4 times in the last 5 games.
-Kansas City looks to get back in the win column on Tuesday.
+The Royals dropped to 63-52 after yesterday’s loss.
+Vinnie Pasquantino continued his strong play going 3-4 with in Tuesday’s loss.
+Kansas City looks to avoid the sweep on Wednesday

 Red Sox vs. Royals MLB Betting Trends